Oh, hiii. I’m sneaking this blog post in before we pack up and fly down to San Diego early tomorrow morning.

 The realization of how consuming the negative chatter was hit me hard.
 So, of course, I started talking about it with the people I am closest too.
-I mentioned the idea of a No Negative June (instead of a Dry June or No Processed Food June) to my S.O..
-He thought it was an interesting idea and encouraged me to try it.
+I mentioned the idea of a No Negative June to Mike and he thought it was an interesting idea, encouraging me to try it.

 I opened up to my dad about it and, coincidentally, he’d been thinking along the same lines.
 Like me, he was growing tired of the happiness-suck that negativity often results in.
 I talked to my mom and the idea resonated with her as well.
 She was tired of the gossip and anxious side-effects that came with it.
 (I think we can all relate to getting caught up in a conversation and regretting some of the things said after the fact.)

-I also talked to one of my best friends, Leslie, when she was in town.
-I broached the subject over poached eggs and lattes and learned that she too had been feeling the same way!
-I noticed there was a web forming around me; delicate strings connecting some of the people I love most, urging us to be better.
+I talked to my friend, Leslie, when she was in town; broaching the subject over poached eggs and lattes and learned that she, too, had been feeling the same way!
+I noticed there was a web forming around me.
+Delicate strings connecting some of the people I love most, urging us to be better.
 Be more conscious.
 Be less negative.
-More happy.
-Gracious.

 We’ve been planning a trip to south lake Tahoe since the end of last year with 4 other couples and it finally happened this past weekend!
-Tahoe is the perfect weekend escape if you live in the Bay Area (and recommended as a detestation even if you don’t!) because it’s only about 4 hours away and has all different activities to do in the summer or winter.
-Mike and I usually frequent north lake (you can read about our trips here and here) but I feel like the south shore has more of a party vibe and is better to go with friends.
+Tahoe is the perfect weekend escape if you live in the Bay Area since it’s only about 4 hours away and has a bunch of activities to do in the summer or winter.
+Mike and I usually frequent north lake (you can read about our trips here and here) but south shore has more of a party vibe and is better to go with friends.

-When we got there around midnight, Ben and Sandra were still about 45 minutes out and we couldn’t check in without them since the hotel was under Ben’s name.
-Instead we grabbed a beer in the casino and tried not to inhale too much. #smokingkills
+When we got there around midnight but Ben and Sandra were still about 45 minutes out and we couldn’t check in without them since the hotel was under Ben’s name.
+Instead we grabbed a beer in the casino and tried not to inhale too much because of all the smoke.

-On Friday the guys went straight to the lift and Sandra and I spent a leisurely day getting coffee, sushi, and drinking wine while watching Ellen.
-Since I broke my no meat on the week rule the day before, I ordered vegetable tempura and a cucumber roll for lunch with a side of edamame.
+On Friday the guys went straight to the lift while Sandra and I spent a leisurely day getting coffee, sushi, drinking wine, and watching Ellen.
 Around 6pm most of the other couples arrived and we got ready for dinner at MacDuff’s Pub.
-This place was cute and cozy; basically a quintessential Irish pub.
+This place was cute and cozy, basically a quintessential Irish pub.
 Half of our group ordered the truffled mac n cheese and, as good as it looked, I knew it would be too rich for me so I got the corned beef and cabbage instead.
-I also went against tradition and got a hot toddy instead of a beer.
-After dinner, we went back to the cabin and played Anomia, this crazy fun card game that involves a lot of quick thinking and shouting at each other.
+After dinner, we played Anomia, a card game that involves a lot of quick thinking and shouting at each other.

 Saturday started with a lazy breakfast of eggs, bacon, and fruit + a coffee run.
 It could be just me but heading to Starbucks with a huge list of coffee orders makes me feel oddly very much like an adult…

 Back at the cabin, armed with caffeine and Chromecast, we alternated between watching Beyonce and Justin Bieber music videos.
-(Also, very adult like;) Finally around 1pm we collectively decided it was time to go outside and play in the snow.
+(Also, very adult like, for the record.)
+Finally around 1pm we collectively decided it was time to go outside and play in the snow.
 We gathered our gloves, hats, beers, and googles to go sledding nearby.

-Overall the weekend was filled with more beer than vegetables and essentially no exercise but a lot of fun with good company in a great location!
-Sometimes you just need a weekend away with friends… amIright?!
+Overall the weekend was filled with more beer than vegetables and essentially no exercise but a lot of fun in a great location!